xxsc0529/genai-toolbox/docs/en/resources/tools/bigquery/bigquery-execute-sql.md

 - [bigquery](../../sources/bigquery.md)

-`bigquery-execute-sql` takes one input parameter `sql` and runs the sql statement against the `source`.
+`bigquery-execute-sql` takes a required `sql` input parameter and runs the SQL statement against the configured `source`.
+It also supports an optional `dry_run` parameter to validate a query without executing it.

 ## Example